 • complete asset-specific requirements

 Minimum enrollment, trainings and asset-specific requirements must be successfully completed before becoming eligible for a matched payout from the program.
 Funds are paid directly to a third-party vendor, not the participant.
-Saving and spending timelines are established in a Contract Agreement which is completed by the coach and signed by the participant – along with other enrollment and account opening forms.
+Saving and spending timelines are established in a Contract Agreement which is completed with the coach and signed by the participant – along with other enrollment and account opening forms.